gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

       (child :bodyDeclarations ?class ?method))
     ```,
   ),
-  caption: [Retrieves all method declerations from a given class.],
+  caption: [Retrieves all method declarations from a given class.],
 ) <bodydeclarations>